Signs and Symptoms of Menopause

 Menopause & Hot Flashes

-As many as 85% of women experience hot flashes during menopause.
+As many as 85 percent of women experience hot flashes during menopause.
 Hot flashes are vasomotor symptoms that cause a warm or hot flushed sensation that usually begins in the head and face and then radiates down the neck to other parts of the body.
 There may be red blotches on the skin.
 Each hot flash averages 2.7 minutes and is characterized by:

 - Sudden increase in heart rate